kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask833_ElasticSearch_WebTraffic/README.md

         - Installs a jupyterlab environment on port 8888 with the log-analyze.ipynb jupyternotebook waiting to be opened.
         - The notebook: “log-analyze.ipynb” contains the necessary scripts for analysis and visualization.
 #### 2 Different Dockerfiles for log generation and analysis
-- First Dockerfile is for log-generate.py
+- First Dockerfile is for log-generate.py:
-    -
+    - Set Base Image: FROM python:3.8-slim
+    - Define Working Directory: WORKDIR /usr/src/app so all commands will be executed inside the container.
+    - Install Dependencies: RUN pip install --no-cache-dir -r requirements.txt on the container (elasticsearch, faker, numpy)
+    - Configure the container to run the generate-logs.py script when it starts, generating and sending log data to Elasticsearch.
-- Second Dockerfile is for log-analyze.ipynb
+- Second Dockerfile is for log-analyze.ipynb:
-    -
+    - Set Base Image: FROM python:3.9
+    - Upgrades pip and installs Python packages defined in requirements.txt on the container (jupyterlab, numpy, pandas, matplotlib, elasticsearch, seaborn).
+    - Marks port 8888 on the container to signal that JupyterLab will use it.
+    - Configures the container to start JupyterLab when it runs, making it accessible from the host.

 #### .env file
 - Key element for variable selection for ElasticSearch and Kibana connection.